13 common problems with cutting plastic film, and what you can do about them

 8. Rough roll edge - Non straight edge - Annual growth rings

-Another consequence of the tearing could be an uneven roll edge.
+Another consequence of tearing could be an uneven roll edge.
 Winding layer after layer of rough roll edge looks like absurd annual rings from a cut tree rather than a desired CD-disc.
 Again, blade edge friction and material type play an important role.
 Therefore, it is critical to have the right blades for the specific application.
-Annual rings can also be due to the fact that the material tension is inconsistent or that the shaft is loose.
-Or both.
+Annual rings when slitting stretch plastic film can also be created by inconsistent material tension or a loose shaft.

 A rough edge of the roll, a non-straight edge, or the more common name for annual growth rings create electrostatic stress between rolls of film.
 Placed together on the pallet, these tensions can act like glue, making it impossible for your customer to separate the rolls.
 As a result, your customer may complain about the quality or find the shipment useless.